 Flinders University AusStage Prize

-This award is designed to recognise research excellence that utilises AusStage in articles, books, and non-traditional digital outputs.
-In recognition of the twenty-year history of AusStage, Flinders University has agreed to sponsor this annual award for a period of five years.
+Purpose This award is designed to recognise research excellence that clearly references and showcases data from the AusStage database in articles, books, and non-traditional digital outputs.
+In recognition of the twenty plus year history of AusStage, Flinders University has agreed to sponsor this annual award for a period of five years.

-• The Award is open to all financial members of ADSA.
-In the case of collaborative research outputs articles, at least one author must be a member (in this case, the prize money is awarded to the member).
+• Be a financial member of ADSA.
+In the case of collaborative research outputs, at least one author must be a member (in this case, the prize money is awarded to the member).

-• The nominated work must have been published, or submitted in the case of postgraduate theses, in the year prior to the award (i.e. in 2022 for the 2023 award).
+• Have published their work (or submitted in the case of postgraduate theses) in the year prior to the award (ie in 2023 for the 2024 award).

-AusStage is one of the largest and most extensive national dataset on live performance in the world.
-Flinders University has been the lead institution in its development and it is universally accessible: http://www.ausstage.edu.au.
-On all measures of research productivity – data aggregation, network accessibility, scholarly and creative output, social engagement and impact – AusStage’s record of collaborative research is outstanding.
-Funded by the ARC and university partners since 2000, the database, now holds information on 112,600+ events, 158,000+ artists, 16,900+ companies, 10,800+ venues, 18,500+ works and 68,000+ resources.
-In its twenty years of development, AusStage has forged partnerships with all the Australian universities teaching theatre and performance, the Australia Council, the Performing Arts Heritage Network of Museums Australia, and major theatre companies.
-The AusStage dataset is discoverable through Trove in partnership with the National Library of Australia.
-International partnerships include UK Association of Performing Arts Collections, and the Centre for Ibsen Studies, University of Oslo.
-The commitment of partners and stakeholders ensures its ongoing viability.
+Prize History AusStage is committed to collecting and sharing information about Australian live performance as an ongoing, open-access and collaborative endeavour.
+The AusStage project office and server infrastructure are housed at Flinders University in Adelaide, South Australia.
+AusStage users come from across Australia and around the world.
+AusStage’s record of collaborative research is outstanding on all measures of research productivity from data aggregation and network accessibility, to scholarly and creative output, social engagement and impact, Funded by government and university partners since 2000, the database, now holds information on 158,000+ events, 227,000+ artists, 24,400+ organisations, 14,600+ venues, 21,600+ works, 2,000+ financial records and 77,200+ resources.
+In its twenty+ years of development, AusStage has forged partnerships with all Australian universities teaching theatre and performance, Creative Australia (formerly the ARC), the Performing Arts Heritage Network of Museums Australia, and major theatre companies.
+The AusStage dataset is openly discoverable through Trove, Auslit and the ACD-Engine.
+International partnerships include the UK Association of Performing Arts Collections and the Victoria and Albert Museum, the Centre for Ibsen Studies, University of Oslo and Theatre Aotearoa, New Zealand.
+The commitment of research partners and industry stakeholders ensures its ongoing viability.

 2023 Winner